Relocating to Singapore. How to immigrate to Singapore

 There are several important rules you need to comprehend and stick to when you are driving in Singapore:

-- It is necessary to take a valid driver’s license, international driving permit, car insurance and registration documents
+- It is necessary to take a valid driver’s licence, international driving permit, car insurance and registration documents.